cleitonsouza01/trade/docs/introduction/part_4.md

 )
 ```

-Were out of this two operations we have a daytrade of 5 stocks being purchased
+Were out of this two operations we have a day trade of 5 stocks being purchased
 by 50.4 and sold by 52.39, and also a common purchase operation of 5 stocks for
 50.4.
 In some stock markets around the world the purchase operation would be
 taxed with two different rates; one relative to the purchase of 5 stocks in a
-common operation, and other related to the daytrade purchase of 5 stocks.
+common operation, and other related to the day trade purchase of 5 stocks.

-If your context involves daytrades then you need to identify them before
+If your context involves day trades then you need to identify them before
 passing the operations to the OperationContainer.
 For this the trade framework
-comes pre-packed with a plugin to identify and process daytrades.
+comes pre-packed with a plugin to identify and process day trades.

 It is also a nice way of getting started using plugins; the trade module comes
 pre-packed with a series of plugins, and you can create your own plugins or use
 third-party plugins to suit your needs.

-While all of this may have sounded complicated, to identify daytrades in the
+While all of this may have sounded complicated, to identify day trades in the
 trade module you just have to append a task to the operation container:

 ```python